onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/11_Create the ruby package.md

-### Create the ruby package
+### Create the Ruby package

+Generate the Ruby package:
 ```
 bosh generate package ruby
 ```

-After executing this command, the filesystem tree should look like the following:
+After executing this command, the filesystem tree should look similar to this:

 ```
 $ tree